 This is why being able to see greatness in your child is a life-long process.
-But most of the work should be done early in their formative years.
+But most of the work should be done while their young.

 The earlier we can get them to see their greatness the more likely they’ll be rooted and grounded in their purpose and give their lives to accomplishing it.

-In the beginning, we must guard their innocent hearts until they are more mature and able to do it themselves is important in the beginning.
+Guarding their innocent hearts until they’re more mature and able to do it themselves is important in the beginning.
 We need to set up deliberate gates that keep out words, thoughts, and images that cast doubt on who they are.

-And we must be hope injectors.
-Just like those meat flavor injectors that we use to penetrate the flavors we want deep into our chicken and steak dinner.
-In that same way, we should be injecting words of hope and encouragement into our child at every possible moment.
+Learn how to become a hope injector.
+Just like those cool meat flavor injectors used to get yummy flavors deep into that chicken we’re making for dinner.
+Just like that, we should be injecting words of hope and encouragement into our child at every possible moment.

 In their early years, they must be told day in and day out that they were created special and unique.
 That they have a wonderful purpose in this life.
 Even if it’s not known yet.

-The world we live in tells us it's bad to be different, so we must work intentionally to teach them otherwise.
-To love and embrace their differences as well as others'.
+The world we live in tells us it’s bad to be different, so work intentionally to teach them otherwise.
+To love and embrace their differences as well as others’.

 As they grow and as we work to cultivate a deep and open relationship with our child; we’ll see and hear that greatness – that something – rising up.

 When it rises up, your child will instinctively know it, but may be afraid of it and try to bury it.
 This is where the hope injecting comes in.
-The more they embrace they have a purpose; the less likely they will run from it.
+The more they embrace they have a purpose; the less likely they’ll try to run from it.

-When we see their greatness rise up; we need to be a loving mirror who reflects back to them who they really are.
-They need this from us.
-This world can be very cruel and doesn't just offer up free encouragement.
-We must be that for them.
+Be a loving mirror who reflects back to them who they really are.
+They need this.
+The world can be very cruel and doesn’t just offer up free encouragement.
+They gotta get it from us!